| I've always advocated that the new owners of a RV should inspect

 in the morning.
 Go ahead and wait for them to make the corrections, then re-inspect

+the item to make sure it works.
 If something minor is missing, such as no wheel covers, or missing curtains,

 then have the dealer make out a due-bill.
 Sometimes they will rob the missing